 To use a bone meal in the plants, you have to make sure that your garden will benefit from its use.
 You can do the soil test to determine the nutrient level in the soil and then find out the level of calcium and phosphorous present in the ground.

-You can use Atree Soil pH meter, as it's multifunctional 3-in-1 soil tester kit can measure moisture, light and pH test on the garden without needing any battery.
+You can use the Atree Soil pH meter, as its multifunctional 3-in-1 soil tester kit can measure moisture, light, and pH test on the garden without needing any battery.

 Plants need phosphorus to grow.
 When the soil is low in phosphorous, it makes the plant release organic acids from its root tips.
 These acids allow the mycorrhizal fungi to penetrate the root and become a parasite to the plant, sucking up the water and nutrients.

 The bone meal contains a large concentration of phosphorous that does not allow the plant to release organic acids from its root to get infected by the mycorrhizal fungi.
 This helps the plant to fully utilize the nutrients provided to it and helps with the growth.